takalkartejas/learning_git/README.md

 * (git add .)
 * (git rebase --continue) - continue the rebasing, repeat these steps till the patch failed error is gone
 * (git push -f) - force push the child branch
+22. SQUASH and REBASE-
+* (git rebase -i HEAD~n)- n is the no. of latest commits to be squashed
+* A file opens up, let the top most commit be at pick and change all other commits to squash then save and exit
+* now other files opens up, you can edit the commit messege here
+* follow the above mentioned rebase method to rebase